JonathanSoszka/wf2-telemetry/README.md

 game  --udp-->  SimHub  --forward-->  recorder
 ```

-SimHub forwards a copy of each datagram to `127.0.0.1:23124`; the recorder decodes it and sends
+SimHub forwards a copy of each datagram to `127.0.0.1:23124`; the recorder decodes it.
-nothing anywhere.
-It is a **leaf** — nothing downstream of it, nothing depending on it.
-A tool
-that records a thing should not be able to break the thing it records.

-Being a leaf costs no fidelity.
-Measured against a real 41.6 s session, the forward delivers the
-game's own tick intact — **62.5 Hz, a 16 ms gap on 2598 of 2599 frames**, one 32 ms gap, nothing
-larger.
-SimHub passes the datagrams straight through rather than resampling at its own rate.
-It
-also works below the level of whatever SimHub's reader chooses to publish, so it survives a
-SimHub that stops exposing `Raw`.

-`verify.js` watches the machine's UDP traffic while a real recorder runs and fails if a single
-datagram leaves it, so "leaf" is a property that is checked rather than a claim in a README.

 ### When nothing arrives